 Now we’ve got a hack on how to avoid long lines altogether.
 Typically, the best time to find shorter lines in Disney parks is in the first hour of the morning or the last hour at night.
 Usually, people trickle in for a little while at park open and start to trickle out a little early for park close, so you’re more likely to find lines that are a little shorter than they normally would be.

-Also, you can usually find shorter lines during the larger shows and parades like Festival of Fantasy, Epcot Forever, Happily Ever After, and Fantasmic.
+Also, you can usually find shorter lines during the larger shows like Harmonious, Disney Enchantment, and Fantasmic.
 The shows draw large crowds, so if you don’t mind missing them, we suggest hopping in line for those heavy-hitter attractions like Splash Mountain or Peter Pan’s Flight.

 13. Getting In Line At Park Close